microsoft/azure-function-flex-open-ai/docs/workshop.md

 To ensure the execution of all these steps and to orchestrate all of this process, you will need a Durable Function which is already created for you in `src/processor`.

-Durable Function is an extension of Azure Functions that lets you write stateful functions in a serverless environment.
+[Durable Functions](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-overview) are an extension of Azure Functions that lets you write stateful functions in a serverless environment.
 This extension manages state, checkpoints, and restarts for you.

 ## Detect a file upload event